doylesee/tls-cws/README.md

 <strong>No-Code Layout Engine (The Hybrid CMS)</strong><br />
 Build a bespoke compiler inside the frontend template layer that translates basic text markers from a WYSIWYG editor into advanced layout rows automatically.

+<strong>Dynamic Localization</strong><br />
+Implement the frontend to seamlessly support multi-language localized content (English and French), ensuring a unified user experience and proper SEO indexing for both regions.

 <br /><h2>My Approach & Implementation</h2>
 <h3>1.
 UX Consulting & Pre-Development Audit</h3>
 Leveraging my senior frontend experience in both design and development, I intercepted the creative agency’s designs early on.
 I discovered and flagged critical missing details, including missing hover/active interactive states, and severe web accessibility compliance gaps.
 By actively providing concrete solutions and layouts, I enabled the marketing team to quickly update the designs, mitigating production bottlenecks before coding began.

 <h3>2.
 Engineering the WYSIWYG-to-Layout Compiler</h3>
 To bypass the constraints of the primitive CMS, I utilized Liquid Markup to engineer an abstract parsing engine.
 Non-technical administrators could now build highly complex, responsive components simply by typing simple text markers (e.g., SECTION CAROUSEL START) directly around their text inside the WYSIWYG editor.
+Furthermore, I designed this layout engine to be fully localized.
+By tying the parsed sections to page tags and Liquid language variables, the compiler automatically rendered localized UI text strings (such as form buttons, ARIA labels, and navigation paths) in either English or French based on the user's active locale, ensuring zero content-drift across both versions of the career site.

 My backend Liquid script intercepts these blocks, isolates the text content, cleans formatting white spaces, and loops through a dynamic configuration matrix to seamlessly insert the underlying modular Foundation code.